 Disable any right or privilege granted to compromised accounts or tokens.

 Notification is not defined here as there may be no channel back to a user, so local regulations apply.
-The reader is directed to the Kantara ANCR document (Kantara 2018) for detailed information.
+The reader is directed to the Kantara Consent Receipt v1.1 document (Kantara 2018) and additional work on this topic in the Anchored Notice and Consent Receipts (ANCR) Work Group for detailed information.

 Digital Public Infrastructure